labgem/microscope-user-doc/docs/content/overview/selection.rst

 Overview
 ========

+This section will show how to select some genomes but the process is the same for sequences.

 When the page opens, the selector is displayed like below (it may take some time to load):

 .. image:: img/selector_closed.png